tadscottsmith/trunk-recorder/docs/Install/INSTALL-PI.md

 In order to keep your copy of the Trunk Recorder source code free of build artifacts created by the build process, it is suggested to create a separate "out-of-tree" build directory.
 We will use `trunk-build` as our build directory.
 We by default do this in our home directory (`~` - Is a shortcut back to home.).

-**Note:** Depending on the ammount of RAM in your Raspberry Pi, it may be best to run `make -j1` (2GB), `make -j3` (4GB), and `make -j4` (8GB) in order to ensure that you do not run out of RAM, at the cost of making the compile process take longer.
-If you ran out of RAM the compile process will fail competely, so it can be an acceptable tradeoff.
+**Note:** Depending on the amount of RAM in your Raspberry Pi, it may be best to run `make -j1` (2GB), `make -j3` (4GB), and `make -j4` (8GB) in order to ensure that you do not run out of RAM, at the cost of making the compile process take longer.
+If you ran out of RAM the compile process will fail completely, so it can be an acceptable tradeoff.

 ```bash
 cd ~